SneX13/sigrob/README.md

 # sigrob
-Signal control for robot system is bachelor thesis project at NTNU (spring 2022).
-It is a HMI (Human-Machine Interface) display solution used to control the robots.
+This is the bachelor thesis "_User Interface Design for Industrail Control Systems_" project at NTNU (spring 2022).

+It is Graphical User Interface (GUI) solution for an HMI (Human-Machine Interface) display used to control the robots.

+SIGROB is shortened name because the original title of the thesis was "_Signal control for robot system_".